 - when you communicate with us;

-- when you request demos, support, or information from us; and
+- when you request demos, support, newsletters, or information from us; and

 - when we otherwise interact with you in connection with the Services.

-This Privacy Policy does not apply to third-party websites, services, or businesses, including contractors, subcontractors, homeowners, payment processors, advertising providers, or integrations that may interact with you through or in connection with the Services.
+This Privacy Policy does not apply to third-party websites, services, businesses, contractors, subcontractors, homeowners, payment processors, advertisers, integrations, government resources, or external links that may interact with you through or in connection with the Services.
 Those parties operate under their own terms and privacy policies.

 2. Personal Information We Collect